emacs-eask/cli/docs/content/en/Getting Started/Basic Usage.md

-  files                   print the list of all package files info                    display information about the current package init                    create new Eask file in current directory install-deps            automatically install package dependencies                                                                                     [aliases: install-dependencies] install [names..]       install packages list-all                list all available packages list                    list all installed packages
+  files                   print the list of all package files info                    display information about the current package init                    create new Eask file in current directory install-deps            automatically install package dependencies                                                                            [aliases: install-dependencies, prepare] install [names..]       install packages list-all                list all available packages list                    list all installed packages